1991 – present (27 years)

 There are at least two bands using the name D.F.A.:

-2. Progressive rock band from Verona, Italy, with some psychedelic moods among their orchestrated and improvised music.
+1. Progressive rock band from Verona, Italy, with some psychedelic moods among their orchestrated and improvised music.
 The music is mostly instrumental, but some vocals in Italian are present too.
-Their musical scope ranges from Jazz Rock with symphonic tinges to Gentle Giant-like fusion.
+Their musical scope ranges from Jazz Rock with symphonic and avant-prog tinges to Gentle Giant-like fusion.

 "Duty Free Area" (1999) probably ranks among the very finest Italian releases of the 90s.
 It ended up on most prog site or publications' top list of that year.
 This opened the door to a lot of festival around the western world, culminating with a Nearfest appearance in 2001, which was to be released on their new label Moonjune in '02 under the name Work In Progress.